icwells/mutect2Parallel/README.md

-# Call Mutect2 in parallel over input files
+# mutect2Parallel v0.1 will create batch scripts to call Mutect2 in parallel over input files

-## This script replaces mutect2Serial and can run mutliple instances of mutect at once.
-### This script is meant to meet the specific needs of my lab, but is provided in case it proves useful to others.
+### This script is meant to meet the specific needs of the Maley lab, but is provided in case it proves useful to others.

 Copyright 2018 by Shawn Rupp